mroble/candisquasho/README.md

 # candisquasho
 A short game written in Ruby using the Gosu library

+Directions: Throw unicorn poop on Donald Trump using your mouse cursor!
+But be careful not to hit Pope Francis or the Red Starbucks cup!

 This game was based on the code from the Pragmatic Programmers Series, "Learn Game Programming with Ruby", WhackARuby game.

 The following images have been taken from http://www.openclipart.org, a library of free